 Playgroup provides an opportunity for families with young children aged 0-5 years to get together in a relaxed, friendly environment.
 It allows parents - usually mothers (occasionally we have some dads) - to get to know other parents of young children so they can share and swap ideas and experiences.
 It gives children an opportunity to be with other young children and to begin the first steps in socialising with others.
 Most importantly, it is a fun time for both adults and children.
-We meet each Wednesday of school term from 9 to 11 am in the parents portable on the right hand side of the school driveway.
+We meet each Wednesday of the school term from 9 to 11 am in the portable room in the school yard.
+This is located on the right hand side of the church car park.
 There is a duty roster to provide morning tea and set up the activities.
-Cost is $23 Playgroup Victoria membership and $10 per term per family playgroup membership.
-Contact Julie on mob.
-0434 408 122.
+The cost is $23 for Playgroup Victoria membership and $10 per term per family.
+The contact for this is Tatiana Gibbs & Spiros Papadopoulos.

 THE SACRISTY GROUP

 Attends to the liturgical paraphernalia associated with the routine celebration of the liturgy.
 Such things as the provision of hosts, altar wine, laundering of altar cloths and maintenance of vestments are attended to by Sr. Margaret Burchell, Bryant Daniese, Jan Gaffy, Therese Harkin, Barbara O’Hagan, Pat Peake and Maree Ransom.

 SOCIAL JUSTICE GROUP

 This group is coordinated by Ray Johnson along with many parish volunteers who liaise with Catholic Care, Politicians and Sr Brigid Arthur to gain access to detention centres to determine the needs of the families.
 Home visits, furniture and food gathering and raising funds to bridge the gaps is all part of supporting these families which is an important initiative run by the Parish.
 Contact Ray on 9800 2626.